chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 [^1]: Fermi parodox?
 [^2]: It would be even more beautiful written as $(J_k)_{lm} = - i \varepsilon _{klm}$.
+[^3]: In her next book _Existential Physics: A Scientist's Guide to Life's Biggest Questions_, she claimed that it's not emergence, it's  ["the math is too difficult"](https://chenli2049.github.io/posts/20230406-book-review-existential-physics-a-scientists-guide-to-lifes-biggest-questions/).
-[^3]: Although nowadays it is possible that the difference between two measuments is a sign of new science. see [1903.07603](https://arxiv.org/abs/1903.07603).
+[^4]: Although nowadays it is possible that the difference between two measuments is a sign of new science. see [1903.07603](https://arxiv.org/abs/1903.07603).
 Notice the magnitude of $H_0$ in that paper is _not_ the same in the picture above.